mastersubhajit/change_gdm3_lockscreen_background/README.md

 # change-gdm3-background
-For now this project only supports Ubuntu/Pop-Os-20.04 and 20.10 version!
+For now this project supports Ubuntu/Pop-Os-20.04 and 20.10 version!
 __New__ support for Arch linux Gnome environment.
 __New__ support for Fedora 31 onwards.